maindev/testandset-site/content/Terms and conditions.md

 ## Fees and Payment

-Some Services are provided on a fee basis.
+Some Services may be provided on a fee basis.
 You agree to pay TestAndSet the fees for each Service you purchase or use in accordance with the pricing and payment terms presented to you for such Service.
 You hereby authorize to charge your credit card on a monthly, annual, or another agreed-upon basis, as set forth in the pricing and payment terms presented to you for such Service, in advance of providing the Services.
 The Services may be interrupted on accounts that reach 5 days past due.
 Fees paid by you are non-refundable, except as provided in these Terms or when required by law.
 TestAndSet is not responsible for any additional bank fees, interest charges, finance charges, overdraft charges, or other fees resulting from charges billed by TestAndSet.
 Currency exchange settlements will be based on agreements between you and the provider of your credit card.

 ## Fee Changes